PURPOSE OF THIS POLICY

 - Biological toxins

-- Non-exempt recombinant DNA/synthetic nucleic acid, and experiments using gene editing tools (for example, CRISPR/Cas9, ZFNs, TALENs, etc.)
+- Non-exempt recombinant and/or synthetic nucleic acids, and experiments using gene editing tools (for example, CRISPR/Cas9, ZFNs, TALENs, etc.)

 All University research and instructional activities involving biohazardous materials, as defined above, must be reviewed and approved by the Institutional Biosafety Committee prior to the use of any such materials.
 Projects submitted for external review shall be submitted for IBC review prior to acceptance of funding.
 The IBC review process is coordinated by the IBC Coordinator in the Research Compliance and Integrity Review Office.